 At least this got him off the bench and he made another round to check on his lines.
 Nothing new there — no big fish.
 Back at the bench, he sat down again and then suddenly jumped up.
 “Hey!” he shouted, pointing at the water and waving for me to come aft.
 “Hurry—Ze’s dourado!”

 The dourado was gone by the time I got there.
-I had missed it again.
+I had missed him again.
 Both of us kept peering over the side, hoping the fish would return.
 Eventually I looked up and saw a spot on the horizon.

-“Look—a ship!”
+“Look—a ship.”
 Now I was the one pointing.

 João followed my finger with his eyes and asked, “Where?”

-“Right there!”
-I said, shaking my hand impatiently.
+“Right there,” I said, shaking my hand.